siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 PNPMD v1.03 is a plain-text specification for mathematically aware documents.

-It standardizes minimal syntax, automatic cross-referencing, and deterministic conversion through Pandoc with CrossRef.
+It standardizes minimal syntax, automatic cross-referencing, and deterministic conversion through Pandoc with `pandoc-crossref`.

 The format remains simple, portable, and human-readable.

-## Corresponding Author(s)
+## Corresponding Author

 An M. Rodriguez — [an@preferredframe.com](mailto:an@preferredframe.com)